wonsunahn/CS1632_Fall2026/exercises/2/README.md

 questions about the exercise or the GradeScope feedback.

-Please don't forget to save your coverage reports under jacoco_reports/ and also please submit the transcript of your interaction with the socratic AI tutor in the file socratic_tutor_transcript.txt.
-I'm going to be looking for at least some minimal interaction --- answering at least three questions posed by the AI.
+Please don't forget to save your coverage reports under jacoco_reports/ and also please submit the summary of your interaction with the socratic AI tutor in the file socratic_tutor_summary.txt.

 # GradeScope Feedback